 - a) For the purposes of this section of the Plan: - "Commercial Mixed Use Node" shall refer to any area shown on the Land Use Schedules that is designated "Commercial" and is located within an area designated "Mixed Use Node"; and - ii.
-"Medium-Density Mixed Use Node" shall refer to any area shown on the Land Use Schedules that is designated "Medium Density" and located within an area designated "Mixed Use Node". - b) The policies that apply to the underlying land use designation shall also apply to the "Mixed Use Node" designation, except that where a policy that applies to the underlying land use designation conflicts with a policy contained in this section (Section 6.11.7.2.5) of the Plan, the policy in this section shall prevail. - c) The uses permitted in the "Mixed Use Node" designation shall be those permitted in the underlying designation.
+"Medium-Density Mixed Use Node" shall refer to any area shown on the Land Use Schedules that is designated "Medium Density" and located within an area designated "Mixed Use Node". - b) The policies that apply to the underlying land use designation shall also apply to the "Mixed Use Node" designation, except that where a policy that applies to the underlying land use designation conflicts with a policy contained in this section (Section 6.11.7.2.5) of the Plan, the policy in this section shall prevail. - c) The uses permitted in the "Mixed Use Node" designation shall be those permitted in the underlying designation. - d) Notwithstanding Policy No. 6.11.7.2.5.c), the implementing Zoning By-law may permit the following non-residential uses in a Medium-Density Mixed Use Node: - i. small-scale retail commercial uses; - ii. personal service commercial uses; - iii. small-scale office commercial uses; - iv. live-work units; and - v. community uses.

-- d) Notwithstanding No. 5.c), the implementing Zoning By-law may permit the following non-residential uses in a Medium-Density Mixed Use Node: - i. small-scale retail commercial uses; - ii. personal service commercial uses; - iii. small-scale office commercial uses; - iv. live-work units; and - v. community uses. - e) For the purposes of No. 5.d), the meaning of "small-scale" shall be determined as part of the Block Plan process and the implementing Zoning By-law shall establish provisions to regulate the size of retail commercial and office commercial uses so that they are secondary to the primary residential uses and based on information demonstrating that they will support the planned function, viability and successful integration of compatible uses in the Medium-Density Mixed Use Node. - Notwithstanding No. 5.c), the implementing Zoning By-law may permit residential uses in a Commercial Mixed Use Node, except that: - i. single detached dwellings, semi-detached dwellings, and duplex dwellings shall not be permitted in any Commercial Mixed Use Node; and - ii. no residential use shall be permitted on the ground floor of a building in a Commercial Mixed Use Node, unless the residential use in question is: - A) a communal housing use; or - B) an apartment building. - g) Commercial Mixed Use Nodes should feature a mix of uses that generally adheres to the following proportions: - i. commercial uses should comprise between 75% and 85% of the gross floor area of development; and - ii. residential uses should comprise between 15% and 25% of the gross floor area of development. - Residential uses in the Commercial Mixed Use Nodes shall primarily consist of dwelling units such as apartments and live- work units that are located on floors above the ground floor.
+- e) For the purposes of Policy No. 6.11.7.2.5.d), the meaning of "small-scale" shall be determined as part of the implementing Zoning By-law which shall establish provisions to regulate the size of retail commercial and office commercial uses so that they are secondary to the primary residential uses and based on information demonstrating that they will support the planned function, viability and successful integration of compatible uses in the Medium-Density Mixed Use Node. - f) Notwithstanding Policy No. 6.11.7.2.5.c), the implementing Zoning By-law may permit residential uses in a Commercial Mixed Use Node, except that: - single detached dwellings, semi-detached dwellings, and duplex dwellings shall not be permitted in any Commercial Mixed Use Node; and - ii. no residential use shall be permitted on the ground floor of a building in a Commercial Mixed Use Node, unless the residential use in question is: - A) a communal housing use; or - B) an apartment building. - g) Commercial Mixed Use Nodes should feature a mix of uses that generally adheres to the following proportions: - commercial uses should comprise between 75% and 85% of the gross floor area of development; and - residential uses should comprise between 15% and 25% of the gross floor area of development. - Residential uses in the Commercial Mixed Use Nodes may consist of buildings with dwelling units such as apartments and live-work units that are located on floors above the ground floor and/or separate commercial and residential buildings on the same site provided that - if separate commercial and residential buildings are proposed, the ground floor area of residential building(s) shall not exceed the lesser of the commercial ground floor area or 15% of the total net developable land area of the site; - ii. if separate commercial and residential buildings are proposed, the residential building(s) shall be for one or more uses permitted by Policy No. 6.11.7.2.5.f); and,